Lynbrook - Lyndhurst

 Lynbrook - Lyndhurst is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Lynbrook-Lyndhurst is one of the most culturally diverse areas in the country, with 60.4% of its population speaking a language other than English at home and 55.9% born overseas.
-The predominant religion in Lynbrook-Lyndhurst is Christianity, comprising 37.3% of people.
-However, the category 'Other' is notably overrepresented, making up 9.0% compared to Greater Melbourne's 6.5%.
+Lynbrook-Lyndhurst is among the most culturally diverse areas in the country, with 60.4% of its population speaking a language other than English at home and 55.9% born overseas.
+The main religion in Lynbrook-Lyndhurst is Christianity, comprising 37.3% of people.
+However, the most apparent overrepresentation is in Other religions, which comprises 9.0% of the population, substantially higher than the Greater Melbourne average of 2.3%.

 Frequently Asked Questions - Diversity